qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use-Case-2_Two-Qubit-Randomized-Benchmarking/README.md

 ```

 ## Measurement
 Finally, the user has to implement a measurement that is performed at the end of the random gate circuits.
 In this example we send two readout pulses simultaneously to both resonators that are coupled to the individual qubits and demodulate the signal.
 We assume that we optimized the readout such that all information is contained in the *I1* and *I2* quadratures.
 We then assign a True or False value to boolean QUA variables *state1* and *state2* and return the result, where False should be returned for state ∣0⟩ and True for state ∣1⟩.
-This measurement function returns four possible outcomes: ∣00⟩, ∣01⟩, ∣10⟩ & ∣11⟩.
+These results yield one of the four possible measurements which we can write in the two-qubit basis like ∣00⟩, ∣01⟩, ∣10⟩ & ∣11⟩.

 ```python
 def meas():